turingschool-examples/quantified-self-starter-kit/README.md

 9. Once each partner clones down the repo, they need to run `npm install` to install the dependencies on their machine.

+## Github Pages setup

+1. Visit your repository on Github

+2. Go to Settings

+3. Under the Github Pages section of Options, select 'master' as your source

+Now when you `npm run build`, commit and push to master, you should be able to see your application at <https://your-github-username.github.io/quantified-self>.

 ## Run the Server

 To see your code in action, you need to fire up a development server.
 Use the command: